Timeline of protests against Donald Trump

-Many protests against Donald Trump (a politician, media personality and businessman) took place during his first presidential campaign in 2016 (beginning in 2015) to his first presidency (from 2017 through 2021) to his third presidential campaign in 2024 (starting in 2022) to his second presidency (starting in 2025).
-The demonstrations were mostly organized and made up of left-wing American citizens throughout the United States.
-There have been occasional right-wing protests against Trump, notably about his close relationship with convicted child predator Jeffrey Epstein.
-Protesters were at times attacked by Trump-supporters and were sometimes violent towards Trump supporters.
+Many protests against Donald Trump took place during his first presidential campaign in 2016 (beginning in 2015), to his first presidency (from 2017 through 2021), to his third presidential campaign in 2024 (starting in 2022), and to his second presidency (starting in 2025), and stem from issues such as human rights, immigration, racism, and climate change.
+The demonstrations were mostly organized and made up of left-wing American citizens and organizations throughout the United States, though there have been occasional right-wing protests against Trump, largely about his close relationship with convicted child trafficker Jeffrey Epstein.
+Protesters were at times confronted by counter-protesters and law enforcement, and protests at times turned aggressive.